voxeet/comms-sdk-unreal/README.md

 ![example](Images/on_initialized.PNG)

 ### On Connected
-Triggered when a client is successfully connected to a conference after calling the [Connect](#connect) function.
+Triggered when the client is successfully connected to the conference after calling the [Connect](#connect) function.
 The event provides the ID of the local participant in its argument.

 Example:
 ![example](Images/on_connected.PNG)

 ### On Disconnected
-Triggered when a client is disconnected from a conference by any means; in particular, by the [Disconnect](#disconnect) function.
+Triggered when the client is disconnected from the conference by any means; in particular, by the [Disconnect](#disconnect) function.

 Example:
 ![example](Images/on_disconnected.PNG)